 Yachts can hire moorings on both sides of Neiafu Harbour.
 Remember that all the moorings belong to someone, so request permission before picking one up and enquire about strength for your size of boat.
 Many are not properly marked.
 Don't try to just pick up a mooring without clearing in, the officials watch carefully.

-In the outer anchorages, the moorings in Hunga (anchorage #13) belong to Ika Lahi (CH 71); in Tapana (anchorage #11) belong to The Ark/Tapana (CH 10) and in Mounu (anchorage #41) belong to Mounu (CH 77).
+In the outer anchorages, the moorings in Hunga (anchorage #13) belong to Ika Lahi (CH 71) or Hunga Haven (Ch 26); in Tapana (anchorage #11) they belong to The Ark/Tapana (CH 10) and in Mounu (anchorage #41) to Mounu (CH 77).

-Last updated October 2013.
+Last updated September 2016.

 Port of Refuge (Vava'u) Yacht Club is located at the Mango Cafe.